CyberMonitor/orquestra-docs/qe/content/definingaworkflow/resources.md

 ###### Note: Currently, new resources must use Python 3.7 source code to be natively supported in Orquestra, however we will be expanding this support to other languages in the future.

-### Templates
+### Resource Templates

-*Templates* are the wrappers around your source code that expose it to the wonderful world of Orquestra workflows.
+*Resource Templates* are the wrappers around your source code that expose it to the wonderful world of Orquestra workflows.
 By taking a function and wrapping it into a template, it is able to be referenced in your workflow as a *task*.

-A template definition contains:
+A resource template definition contains:
 1. The optional and necessary inputs, delineating between input parameters and input [*artifacts*](https://www.orquestra.io/docs/dcs/data/artifacts/)
 2. The expected output *artifacts*
 3. A short script that will call your source code

-Templates are explained in detail on the [Templates page](https://www.orquestra.io/docs/qe/workflow/templates).
+Resource templates are explained in detail on the [Templates page](https://www.orquestra.io/docs/qe/workflow/templates).

 ## How do I build my own resource?